adityakmehrotra/Inversion-Counting/README.md

 7

 ### Sample Input and Output Description
+The sample input has two instances.
+The first instance has 2 arrays, each with 4 elements and the second has 5.
+The first instance's arrays are [1, 10, 8, 6] and [6, 2, 5, 1], and the second instance's arrays are [9, 21, 1, 5, 18] and [2, 4, 6, 10, 1].
+For each instance, the program should output the number of inversions on a separate line.

 ### Time Complexity
 The time complexity of the optimal inversion counting problem for 2 arrays is **O(n * log(n))**.